By Dr. Ritu Krishnatreye, B.H.M.S.

 That’s because organic fertilizers generally contain a good amount of magnesium, while chemical fertilizers don’t.

 Pumpkin seeds are an important source of magnesium.
 They also contain other minerals, such as manganese, potassium, iron and phosphorus.

 If you don’t like pumpkin seeds, sesame seeds are the next best thing.
 Other nuts and seeds high in magnesium include almonds, sunflower seeds, pine nuts and Brazil nuts.

 The nutty taste of seeds adds flavor as well as nutritional value to food.
-Sesame or pumpkin seeds can be sprinkled on salads, cereals or popcorn, or added to blender drinks or oatmeal.
+Sesame and pumpkin seeds can be sprinkled on salads, cereals or popcorn, as well as added to blended drinks or oatmeal.

 Canned or sprouting beans are another magnesium-rich food.
 They have a high nutritional value and are easy on the digestive system.

 The best part is, beans are easy to grow in your own garden.

 These nuts are a rich source of nutrition and are full of Magnesium.

 People tend to prefer one or the other.
 However, cashews have acidic properties and almonds have alkaline properties, so it is best to eat them together.